Join EER/WFR/Leaving Contacts Benefits Medicare Stock Pension Finance Career HP History Index

 1. An address to file a formal written claim with the company and

-2. A second address to appeal a denied claim at Corporate Legal in Palo Alto.
+2. A second address to appeal a denied claim at Corporate Legal.

 Note that there are deadlines.
 You should send your written claim or appeal via Certified Mail or some other means that provides proof of delivery.